Catalytic converter thefts plague I-95 corridor

-Since April, Darien police have been fielding complaints from commuters that the catalytic converters were stolen from their vehicles.
+Since April, Darien police have been fielding complaints from commuters that the catalytic converter was stolen from their vehicles.
 Nine converters have been reported stolen since the end of April.

 "It really hadn't been a problem in our area for the last two years," Darien Sgt.
 Jeremiah Marron said.
 "But I would say our area -- Fairfield County -- is getting hit every day in one town or another."

 According to Lt.
 Kraig Gray, of the Greenwich Police Department, an increase in converter thefts possibly can be linked to the price of precious metals and that the frequency of the thefts "waxes and wanes."

 "As salvage prices go up, so do these thefts," Gray said.

 Catalytic converters have been required in all vehicles since 1975.
 Without the converters, vehicle engines often do not perform as well, are noticeably louder and release more polluted air into the atmosphere.

 More InformationTo prevent catalytic converter theft, use common sense

 At shopping centers and other similar parking lots, park close to the entrance of the building or near the access road where there's a lot of traffic.

 If you own or work at a business or factory, park within a fenced area that's busy during the day and secured at night.